The Bundesliga's remarkable testicular cancer survivors

-Should Sebastien Haller take to the field for Borussia Dortmund on Sunday not only would it add a fairytale chapter to his battle against testicular cancer, he would also become the league's fourth player to return to action this season after overcoming the disease.
+Sebastien Haller is back on the field for Borussia Dortmund to add a fairytale chapter to his battle against testicular cancer, and he is the league's fourth player to return to action this season after overcoming the disease.

-The 28-year-old described it as "the best feeling possible" in what was no doubt a cathartic moment for both the player and the club, and he made a point of thanking fans and well-wishers from across the world.
+The 28-year-old described returning to football as "the best feeling possible" in what was no doubt a cathartic moment for both the player and the club, and he made a point of thanking fans and well-wishers from across the world.

 Watch: Haller's hat-trick against Basel

 He has not shied away from sharing his remarkable story, from diagnosis through to treatment and recovery, and head coach Edin Terzic spoke of his pride at seeing how Haller coped with his recovery.
 "He was out for a very long time," said Terzic.
 "We're proud of him for the way he fought and we're all delighted that he's available again."

 Equally remarkable is the fact that three other Bundesliga players have trodden a similar path inside the last year.

 Watch: Haller reacts to comeback

 Union Berlin's Timo Baumgartl was the first, with a tumor discovered in early May 2022 as part of a routine check-up.
 Surgery and several rounds of chemotherapy followed.

 "When you're given the cancer diagnosis you're forced to think about what it would be like if you're no longer around," the 27-year-old said.

 Thankfully, the defender was able to fight was way back, and approximately five months later he returned to competitive action.
 Head coach Urs Fischer put him in the starting line-up for the Matchday 7 fixture against Wolfsburg, which the capital club not only won 2-0 but the result consolidated their place at the top of the table.